Development of The Last of Us Part II: Music production

-Mac Quayle contributed to the game's combat music.
-He was hired on the project in early 2018; the developers were familiar with his previous work on the television series Mr. Robot.
-Largely unfamiliar with gaming, Quayle immediately bought a PlayStation 4 and a copy of The Last of Us to familiarise himself with the series before meeting to discuss the second game.
-He began writing ideas for the game in May 2018, and delivered his final music in January 2020; he found the deadlines much more relaxed compared to film and television projects.
-The team discussed potential collaborations between Santaolalla and Quayle, including sharing stems and sessions, though ultimately their collaborations were minimal; they performed a three-day recording session in the PlayStation offices in October 2018, where they experimented with different sounds and instruments to create "grooves and textures" that were later used in the game.
-Quayle attributed the similarities between their work to the developers "really knowing what they wanted".
-Quayle's music aimed to represent the "relentless tension" of the gameplay sequences, consistently moving the action forward and heightening the suspense and anxiety.
-The developers wanted to avoid music that sounded "too electronic or too organic and natural".
-Quayle was provided with videos of early gameplay captures for inspiration, instead of composing directly to scenes.
-He used Logic Pro for his work, which he used to heavily manipulate the several live acoustic instruments.
-His favorite instruments on the project were the bass guitar and cello; for the latter, he brought in a professional cellist.
+Mac Quayle was hired in early 2018 to create the combat music.
+The developers were familiar with his work on the television series Mr. Robot.
+Quayle bought a PlayStation 4 and The Last of Us to familiarize himself with the series.
+He began writing ideas in May 2018 and delivered final music in January 2020; he found the deadlines more relaxed than film and television.
+Though they discussed potentially sharing stems and sessions, Santaolalla and Quayle's collaborations were minimal; they performed a three-day recording session in PlayStation's offices in October 2018, experimenting to create "grooves and textures".
+Quayle attributed their similarities to the developers "really knowing what they wanted".
+Quayle's music aimed to represent the gameplay's "relentless tension", consistently moving the action forward and heightening suspense and anxiety.
+Quayle was provided with videos of early gameplay for inspiration.
+He used Logic Pro to manipulate the live acoustic instruments, of which his favorite were the bass guitar and cello; he brought in a professional cellist for the latter.

 The in-game covers became a significant part of the characters and their development, namely Ellie with her guitar.
 Druckmann found that Ellie's guitar-playing allowed her access to memories and emotions; when she loses her fingers in the game's conclusion, it serves to sever ties to her memories and relationships.
 The song "Future Days" by Pearl Jam acts as a theme between Ellie and Joel throughout the game.
 The song was previously featured as part of One Night Live in an unbroadcast epilogue wherein Joel plays the song to Ellie.
 According to Druckmann, Sony was doubtful that Naughty Dog would receive permission to use the song; the band's manager agreed after hearing the story pitch, receiving a PlayStation 4 and a copy of the original game, and an advanced screening of a trailer.
 Although the song's album Lightning Bolt was released two weeks after the onset of the in-game outbreak in September 2013, Druckmann recalled seeing a live performance of the song several months earlier in July, and felt that its inclusion was realistic.